-center headings.
-However, they can be quite e useful and e

-helpful to your reader.
+Note that OFR now discourages use of undesignated icenter headings.
+However, they can be quite useful and helpful to your reader.

-APPENDIX HEADINGS '
+APPENDIX HEADINGS

 An appendix may appear at the subpart or part level.
 Designate each appendix with a capital letter, identify whether it belongs to a subpart or part, and give it a descriptive heading (see Example 3-34).
 If your agency has established a uniform designation system for CFR appendices the specific part or subpart, follow that established system (see Chapter 7: Figures, forms, tables, notes, and appendices).